chengcli/pyharp/docs/source/opacity.rst

 belong to the same opacity source category (type).

 It is also possible that user supplies a function that can compute and return the optical properties without using any data file.
-This would be the case when the opacity source is simple, e.g. a grey opacity.
-A user can do that by defining a :class:`torch.nn.Module` and passing it to the :meth:`pyharp.opacity.AttenuatorOptions.user` field.
+See :ref:`new_opacity` for more details.

 A complete list of supported opacity types is given in the table below.